 Setting up the Filter and Jail

-Now that we have installed on both server and WordPress, let’s copy the backend filter matching regexes file in the fail2ban directory.
+Now that we have installed it on both the server and WordPress let’s copy the backend filter matching regexes file in the fail2ban directory.

-Use the below command to copy the WordPress hard regexes conf file to filter.d directory.
+Use the below command to copy the WordPress hard regexes conf file to the filter.d directory.

 sudo curl https://plugins.svn.wordpress.org/wp-fail2ban/trunk/filters.d/wordpress-hard.conf > /etc/fail2ban/filter.d/wordpress.conf

-[Note: there is also a soft filter configuration file, however, I strongly recommend to use the hard for better security.]
+[Note: there is also a soft filter configuration file; however, I strongly recommend using the hard for better security.]

 Next, we will set up the jail for invalid authentication.
 Create a WordPress Jail file using the below command: